-Monitoring devices are made available by the Epilepsy Foundation of Western Central Pennsylvania through a grant by the Emma Bursick Memorial Fund.
+Monitoring devices are made available by the Epilepsy Association of Western and Central PA through a grant by the Emma Bursick Memorial Fund.

-The Epilepsy Foundation Western/Central Pennsylvania (EFWCP) is a private, non-profit service organization providing public education and supportive services to individuals and families affected by epilepsy/seizure disorders.
-With offices and staff in Pittsburg, Camp Hill and Johnstown, the EFWCP now offers its nationally recognized programs and services to residents in 49 counties throughout western and central Pennsylvania.
+The Epilepsy Association of Western and Central PA (EAWCP) is a private, non-profit service organization providing public education and supportive services to individuals and families affected by epilepsy/seizure disorders.
+With offices and staff in Pittsburgh, Camp Hill and Johnstown, the EAWCP now offers its nationally recognized programs and services to residents in 49 counties throughout western and central Pennsylvania.
 Our mission is to lead the fight to stop seizures, find a cure and overcome challenges created by epilepsy.

 The Emma Bursick Memorial Fund (EBMF) of the Pittsburgh Foundation was established in 2009 in memory of Emma Bursick who died from SUDEP at the age of seven.
 EBMF's mission includes: funding for emergency medication programs and epilepsy research; community outreach via presentations & seminars; training for Medical Examiners, health care providers, and professional organizations; and grants that promote patient and family self advocacy for improved epilepsy treatment, healthy living, and hopefully, a cure.